morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

 # Prerequisites:
 --------------
-A number of prerequisites must be followed prior to proceeding with the formal [Instructions](#bed-making-instructions).
+A number of prerequisites must be followed prior to making the bed [Instructions](#bed-making-instructions).

 ## Necessary Materials